manav0/HybridDR_ADF_Repository/README.md

 -   The same code can be configured for different Azure subscriptions by modifying the Subscription & Tenant Ids config fields in App.config.

--   The connection strings for Control database and Azure Blob storage account can be modified in DualLoadConfig.cs.
+-   The connection strings for Control database and Azure Blob storage account can be modified in DualLoadConfigs.cs.

--   Data Factory component names, sql tables, or updates to queries can also be modified centrally in DualLoadConfig.cs.
+-   Data Factory component names, sql tables, or updates to queries can also be modified centrally in DualLoadConfigs.cs.